Ngāti Kahungunu: Late 20th century

 By 1946 only a small percentage of land in the Ngāti Kahungunu region had been retained by Māori, and the traditional agrarian communities at the core of Māori society were beginning to break down as returned servicemen found employment and settled in urban areas, such as Wairoa, Napier, Hastings, and Masterton.
 By the year 1966, 70% of Māori men (throughout New Zealand in general) were now working in urban employment centres, particularly freezing works, sawmills, the transport industry (including road maintenance), the construction industry, and various types of factory work.
 In Hawke's Bay, thousands of Māori worked at the Whakatu and Tomoana freezing works sites, near Hastings.
 However the regional economy and well-being of the Māori community was profoundly impacted when both plants closed; Whakatu in 1986 and Tomoana in 1994.

+Taiwhenua and hapū

+The iwi contains a total of 86 hapū.
+For administrative purposes they can be divided into six taiwhenua (regions), from north to south: Wairoa, Te Whanganui-a-Orotū, Heretaunga, Tamatea, Tāmaki nui-ā-Rua, and Wairarapa.
+Several hapū are found in multiple taiwhenua.

+Wairoa is roughly equivalent to the Wairoa District, containing the area south of the Wharerata Ranges at Poverty Bay, including the Wairoa River and the Māhia Peninsula.
+There are twenty-six hapū:

+Te Whanganui-a-Orotū covers the area roughly from the Mohaka River down to the Ngaruroro River (i.e. the northern part of Hastings District plus Napier).
+There are fifteen hapū:

+Heretaunga is roughly equivalent to the part of Hastings District south of the Ngaruroro River, including Hastings.
+There are twenty-seven hapū:

+Tamatea is roughly equivalent to Central Hawke's Bay District.
+There are eighteen hapū:

+Tāmaki nui-ā-Rua is roughly equivalent to Tararua District (i.e. the northern half of Wairarapa.
+It contains seven hapū:

+Wairarapa covers the rest of the Wairarapa, down to the Cook Strait.
+It contains twenty-five hapū:

-Ngāti Kahungunu Iwi Incorporated (NKII)
+Ngāti Kahungunu Iwi Incorporated

 Organisational structure of NKII

 In 1988, Te Rūnanganui o Ngāti Kahungunu Incorporated was established as a centralised organisation responsible for iwi development, but it went into receivership in 1994.
 The organisation re-emerged with a new constitution in 1996 under the name Ngāti Kahungunu Iwi Incorporated (NKII).
 An election was held in 1997, resulting in the establishment of an elected board of trustees and a new mandate to govern iwi development.
 Elections are held every three years, and all adults with a whakapapa link to a hapū of Ngāti Kahungunu are eligible to vote.
 The chairperson of the board of trustees usually represents the iwi in political affairs.

 In accordance with the constitution of Ngāti Kahungunu Iwi Inc, the board of trustees consists of ten tangata whenua representatives: